EHC-MM: Embodied Holistic Control for Mobile Manipulation: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we propose EHC-MM, leveraging the function of $\textbf{sig}(\omega)$.
 By formulating the DMCG principle as a quadratic programming (QP) problem, we enable simultaneous planning of the robot's joints, rather than relying on traditional two-stage mobile manipulation.
 The function $\textbf{sig}(\omega)$ dynamically balances the robot's emphasis between movement and manipulation with the consideration of the robot's state and environment, thereby improving both the success rate and efficiency of manipulation tasks.
 Additionally, $\textbf{sig}(\omega)$ is integrated into the MPBS, allowing the robot to maintain a balance between monitoring and manipulation, ensuring it does not lose track of the target during operation.
 Through simulation and real-world validation, we observe improved efficiency in mobile manipulation tasks using EHC.
 In real-world experiments, it achieves an impressive grasp success rate of 95.6\%.
-We consider this performance to be highly commendable for real-world deployments.
-As robots become more complex with increasing degrees of freedom, EHC effectively coordinates joint actions within robot systems.
-In future work, we will further validate the efficiency of EHC across various robot platforms, including but not limited to mobile manipulation, dual-arm, and humanoid robots.
+The results demonstrate that the proposed method is highly effective for real-world deployments.